aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/headerfooter/_index.md

 ## HeaderFooter class

 Represents a container for the header or footer text of a section.
+To learn more, visit the [Working with Headers and Footers](https://docs.aspose.com/words/cpp/working-with-headers-and-footers/) documentation article.

 ```cpp
 class HeaderFooter : public Aspose::Words::Story